 Read on to learn why you should never drive uninsured and penalties in your state, and check out our review of the best car insurance companies in America when you’re searching for your next auto insurance policy.
-You can start getting free quotes for policies in your area using the tool below.
+You can start getting free quotes for policies in your area using the tool above.

 2021 State Penalties And Fines For Driving Without Insurance

 Below is an overview of the consequences you can expect for your first offense of driving without insurance in each state.
 This data comes from each state’s department of motor vehicles (DMV).
 Contact your local DMV to find more detailed information.

 |Delaware||$1,500 to $2,000||License||$200|

 |Georgia||$200 to $1,000||License||$200 to $300|